TheTrueFlopsy/libavr/README.md

 ### avr/tbouncer.h – Input Debouncing
 This module provides software debouncing of GPIO inputs.
-The debouncing algorithm can filter out both switch bounce (i.e. a legitimate transition in the input logic state being accompanied by additional rapid, spurious transitions) and spikes (i.e. isolated, brief, spurious changes in logic state) in the input signals.
+The debouncing algorithm can filter out both switch bounce (i.e. a legitimate logic state transition being accompanied by additional rapid, spurious transitions) and spikes (i.e. isolated, brief, spurious logic state changes) in the input signals.

 The interface of the debouncing module is entirely event-based.
 At module initialization, the firmware selects GPIO pins to perform debouncing on and tasks